MikhailKuklin/WIP_mlflow_models_registry_example/web-service-flask/README.md

 # Example of deployment of a machine-learning model as a web service
-using:
-- Docker :whale:
+using Flask and Docker :whale:
-- Flask

 ## Content

-*predict.py*: script contains necessary functions and command to run using Flask
+*predict.py*: script contains necessary functions and command to run model for getting predictionsusing Flask

 *test.py*: script contains feature information based on which prediction is made and result is printed